On physical measures of multi-singular hyperbolic vector fields: Fundamental properties of multi-singular hyperbolicity

 We say that a hyperbolic ergodic measure $\mu$ and a hyperbolic periodic orbit $\gamma$ are \emph{homoclinically related} if for $\mu$-almost every point $x$, the stable manifold $W^s(x)$ has non-empty transverse intersections with the unstable manifold of $\gamma$, and the unstable manifold $W^u(x)$ has non-empty transverse intersections with the stable manifold of $\gamma$.

-The next result is the flow version of the classical result of Katok \cite{K}. \begin{Theorem} Let $\mu$ be a regular hyperbolic ergodic measure of a $C^2$ vector field $X$.
+The next result is the flow version of the classical result of Katok \cite{K} whose proof can be found in~\cite{LL} (see also \cite[Theorem 5.6]{SGW} under star condition).
+In \cite{LL}, the authors carefully combine Pesin theory with Liao's theory on scaled tubular neighborhoods due to a lack of uniform continuity caused by the singularities.
+One can also employee \cite[Section 2.3]{PYY} and Liao's shadowing lemma proven by Gan~\cite{G} to prove the following result. \begin{Theorem} Let $\mu$ be a regular hyperbolic ergodic measure of a $C^2$ vector field $X$.
 Then there is a hyperbolic periodic orbit $\gamma$ such that \begin{itemize} \item $\supp(\mu)\subset H(\gamma)$. \item $\mu$ is homoclinically related with $\gamma$; in particular, for $\mu$-almost every point $x$, the iterates $\varphi_t(W^u(x))$ accumulate on $W^u(\gamma)$ when $t\to+\infty$. \end{itemize} \end{Theorem}